 - Improved lung functionality and quality of life

 - Decreased number of exacerbations and alleviation of severe symptoms

 - Safely loosening and thinning mucus so that lungs become less susceptible to respiratory infections

 - Ease of use for patient

 Patients with bronchiectasis live with the daily challenges of breathing independently and clearing mucus from their lungs.
 This condition results in recurrent respiratory infections, time consuming emergency room visits, and costly doctor bills.
 Living with bronchiectasis disrupts patients’ quality of life, puts a strain on family relationships, and prevents sufferers from participating in activities they enjoy.
-Mobile HFCWO airway clearance vest therapy has been shown to help loosen and cough up mucus, and may improve patient quality of life and patient adherence.
+Mobile HFCWO airway clearance vest therapy may help loosen and cough up mucus and improve patient quality of life and patient adherence.

 If you are ready to breathe easier and begin the process of enjoying life again, talk to your doctor today about getting a prescription for AffloVest HFCWO vest therapy.